 About Us

-We are California’s nonprofit affordable housing investor and lender, helping to create and preserve thriving communities.
+We are a nonprofit affordable housing investor and lender, helping to create and preserve thriving communities.

 Merritt: Casa Grande